aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Indicates whether the shape is smart art.
+Indicates whether the shape is a smart art.

 **Remarks**